top of page

 What You Need to Know About Fibre and Gut Health

 Move over protein - it's fibre's time to shine!
-"Fibremaxxing" has been trending in 2025 and while social media trends don't usually align with evidence-based health recommendations, this may be one of the exceptions.
-While I caution with taking anything to the "max", there are some good reasons why most people can benefit from getting more fibre in their diets.
+"Fibremaxxing" has been trending in 2025, and while social media trends don't usually align with evidence-based health recommendations, this may be one of the exceptions.
+While I caution against taking anything to the "max," there are good reasons why most people can benefit from getting more fibre in their diets.

 Fibre is more than what's in your grandfather's bran cereal.
-It's a key component of many plant foods and has decades of research on its importance for overall health.
-Eating a high fibre diet has been shown to reduce cholesterol levels, improve blood sugar and contribute to satiety (a feeling of fullness and satisfaction after eating).
-Numerous studies have also shown that eating more fibre can have a significant impact on reducing the risk of chronic diseases like cardiovascular disease, coronary artery disease as well as stroke and certain types of cancer.
-While the reason behind these benefits is complex, we know it's at least partly related to fibre's very essential role in gut health.
+It's a key component of many plant foods and has decades of research supporting its importance for overall health.
+Eating a high-fibre diet has been shown to reduce cholesterol levels, improve blood sugar, and contribute to satiety—a feeling of fullness and satisfaction after eating.
+Numerous studies have also indicated that eating more fibre can significantly reduce the risk of chronic diseases like cardiovascular disease, coronary artery disease, stroke, and certain types of cancer.
+While the reasons behind these benefits are complex, we know they are at least partly related to fibre's essential role in gut health.

 How Fibre Benefits Gut Health

-Plant foods rich in fibre also contain other beneficial components like polyphenols, which have been shown to reduce inflammation, improve liver health and insulin resistance.
-Look for colourful fruits and vegetables and enjoy a variety of nuts/seeds and legumes to optimize both your fibre and antioxidant intake!
+Plant foods rich in fibre also contain other beneficial components like polyphenols, which have been shown to reduce inflammation, improve liver health, and enhance insulin resistance.
+Look for colourful fruits and vegetables and enjoy a variety of nuts, seeds, and legumes to optimize both your fibre and antioxidant intake!

 How Much Fibre Do You Need?

 Your fibre needs depend on your age and gender.
-Most adult males need upwards of 30-38 g per day and women should target at least 20-25 g (and a bit higher when pregnant or breastfeeding).
+Most adult males need upwards of 30-38 g per day, while women should target at least 20-25 g (and a bit higher when pregnant or breastfeeding).
 Most people are likely not meeting their fibre intake and can benefit from working towards a higher fibre diet.

 When increasing your fibre, it is important to do so gradually.
-This will help reduce digestive upset and give your body time to adjust.
-Start with increasing fibre at one meal or snack at a time.
-Having a high fibre breakfast can be a good place to start!
-This will not only contribute to your daily fibre intake but also help you feel full and keep blood sugar levels stable through the morning.
-Pair with a good source of protein and carbohydrates for a well rounded and satisfying breakfast.
-Greek yogurt, berries, nuts and some high fibre cereal is an example of a quick and easy breakfast idea that fits the bill!
+This approach will help reduce digestive upset and give your body time to adjust.
+Start by increasing fibre at one meal or snack at a time.
+Having a high-fibre breakfast can be a good place to start!
+This will not only contribute to your daily fibre intake but also help you feel full and keep blood sugar levels stable throughout the morning.
+Pair it with a good source of protein and carbohydrates for a well-rounded and satisfying breakfast.
+Greek yogurt, berries, nuts, and some high-fibre cereal is an example of a quick and easy breakfast idea that fits the bill!

 A bowl of fresh blueberries and raspberries